Difference between storage tanks

 1. Tank Farm Basic Concepts

-In terms of management, both storage and tank farms may need to monitor parameters such as pressure, temperature and liquid level in the tank in real time to ensure the safety and efficiency of the storage process.
-The management of the storage tank area may pay more attention to the fluidity and storage stability of the intermediate product, while the management of the storage tank area is more concerned with the storage stability of the liquid or gas.
+The structural design of the storage tank area and the storage tank area has its own characteristics.
+The tank area is usually applied to store intermediate items, so the strength and pressure resistance of the tank body need to meet the needs of the storage content.
+The tank area needs to consider the characteristics of the stored fluid or gaseous, such as temperature, pressure and corrosivity.
+But In terms of regulation, both storage and tank farms might need to monitor parameters such as pressure, temperature and fluid level in the tank in real time to ensure the security and efficiency of the storage process.
+The regulation of the storage tank area might pay greater attention to the fluidity and storage stability of the intermediate product, while the regulation of the storage tank area is greater concerned with the storage stability of the fluid or gaseous.
+Makes sense, right?.

-5. location and maintenance requirements
+5. And Generally speaking location and maintenance standards

 6. summary